rust-lang/blog.rust-lang.org/_posts/2018-10-19-Update-on-crates.io-incident.md

 ---

 On Monday, Oct 15, starting at approximately 20:00 UTC, crates.io sustained an operational incident.
-You can find the status page report [here][status], and our tweets about it [here][tweets].
+You can find the status page report [here][status] and our tweets about it [here][tweets].

 [status]: http://status.crates.io/incidents/cymjwvkrtjn3